Middle East and North African Studies (Concentration)

 SPAN/MENA 324 | Al-Andalus and Its Diasporas: From the Middle Ages to the Present (no prerequisite when taught in English) |

-- An Off-campus experience is required from MENA students.
-This could be fulfilled in one of the following forms:
+This could be fulfilled by completing one of the following experiences:

-- All forms of fulfilling this requirement are subject to the approval of the MENA committee.
+The MENA off-campus experience is subject to approval of the MENA committee.

 Code | Title |